-- Higher Colleges of Technology (HCT) - the UAE's largest university has four campuses, 16 colleges, over 80 programmes and around 18,000 students;
+- Higher Colleges of Technology (HCT) - the UAE's largest university.

-- Zayed University (ZU) - this university, organised into five colleges, was established in 1998 as a female-only institution but is now open to males.
+- Zayed University (ZU) - established in 1998 as a female-only institution but now open to males.

 The most prestigious private universities include: